MicrosoftDocs/visualstudio-docs/docs/python/python-azure-cloud-service-project-template.md

 To open the **Publish** wizard, select the role project in **Solution Explorer** and select **Build** > **Publish** from the main menu, or right-click the project and select **Publish**.

 The publishing process involves two phases.
 First, Visual Studio creates a single package containing all the roles for your cloud service.
-This package is what's deployed to Azure, which initializes one or more virtual machines for each role and deploy the source.
+This package is what's deployed to Azure, which initializes one or more virtual machines for each role and deploys the source.

 As each virtual machine activates, it executes the *ConfigureCloudService.ps1* script and installs any dependencies.
 This script by default installs a recent version of Python from [NuGet](https://www.nuget.org/packages?q=Tags%3A%22python%22+Authors%3A%22Python+Software+Foundation%22) and any packages specified in a *requirements.txt* file.